3 min read

 2. Invest as soon as possible

-Not only is time your best friend when you’re investing, but you’ll also reap the benefits of compounding, where you’ll you earn interest on both the money you’ve saved and the interest you earn.
-The longer your money can benefit from the power of compounding, the bigger your gains will be as time goes on, although there’s no guarantee of this.
+You will also reap the benefits of compounding, where you’ll you earn interest on both the money you’ve saved and the interest you earn.
+The longer your money can benefit from the power of compounding, the bigger your gains may be as time goes on, although there’s no guarantee of this.

 3. Invest regular amounts